lime-rt/lime/doc/usermanual.rst

    better precision than that for much of the range.
 Use of this option reduces the run time by 25%.

+.. option:: -n

+   Turn off `curses` messages.
+This is useful when running LIME in a non-interactive way.

 Setting up models
 -----------------